Length Of A Side Triangle

 C. The Ambiguous Case (SSA)

 When using the sine rule with two sides and an angle opposite to one of them (SSA), a situation known as the ambiguous case can arise.
-This occurs because there can be two possible triangles that satisfy the given information.
+That said, this occurs because there can be two possible triangles that satisfy the given information.
 Careful consideration of the given values and their relationships is crucial to determine whether there are zero, one, or two possible solutions.
 This often involves analyzing the height of the triangle relative to the given side.

 IV.
 Advanced Techniques and Applications